 Then using the ruler as a guide, fold the fabric again, making sure to hold onto the part of the fabric that you folded over the first time.
 Keep folding until you get to the end.

-When you get to the end, pull the ruler out and fold the fabric in half.
+Pull the ruler out and fold the fabric in half when you reach the end.

 Four: Stack and Organize the Fabric

-You now have a perfectly folded fabric, that will look great stacked up on your shelf.
-The best part is when you want to use it, you just unfold it and cut the part off that you want, then refold it and it keeps its shape.
+You now have a perfectly folded fabric that will look great stacked up on your shelf.
+The best part is when you want to use it, you unfold it and cut the part off that you want, then refold it, and it keeps its shape.

 The stack of fabric above was folded with a 6″ wide quilt ruler, just so you can get a feel for the difference in size from 5″ to 6″.